webmastersmith/Rated-G/README.md

 - Once the video is cut, the timeline is broken.
 This can cause the audio and video to be out of sync during playback.
 Encoding fixes this.
 - GPU encoding is faster than CPU encoding.
 The script is already setup for encoding with a Nvidia GPU.
 If you get errors, find the codec that works for your pc hardware and fix the arguments in the **filterGraphAndEncode** function.

+## Troubleshooting

+- **Partial Video Output**: downloaded video can have corrupted frames, yet still play.
+Re-encode video then re-run _clean.js_.
+  - (e.g. `ffmpeg -y -hwaccel cuda -i <video> -c:v h264_nvenc -c:a aac -b:a 384k -ar 48000 <out-video>`)
+- **Subtitle Error**: downloaded subtitles can have a corrupted 'head' section, that FFmpeg will not be able to open.
+Copy file contents into new file.